-The 2014 QX50 comes standard with a six-speaker stereo, a USB port, satellite radio, a backup camera and dual-zone automatic climate control.
-Optional features include an 11-speaker Bose stereo system, navigation, Bluetooth, Nissan’s Around View camera system (which provides a 360-degree view around the vehicle to ease parking maneuvers), rear parking sensors, adaptive cruise control, blind spot warning and lane departure warning.
+The 2015 Infiniti QX50 comes standard with a six-speaker stereo, a USB port, Bluetooth, satellite radio, a rearview camera, push-button start and dual-zone automatic climate control.
+Optional features include an 11-speaker Bose stereo system, navigation, rear parking sensors, adaptive cruise control, blind spot monitoring, lane departure warning and an Around View monitor, which uses multiple cameras to provide a 360-degree view around the vehicle to ease parking maneuvers.

 - "There is a wealth of advanced electronic features.
-The control functions show that very careful attention has been given to their operation.
-And the detailing is without fault." -- Kelley Blue Book
+The control functions show that very careful attention has been given to their operation." -- Kelley Blue Book

 - "We particularly like the large, legible vehicle information display that supports all infotainment functions as well as the trip computer and optional navigation." -- Edmunds (2013)